Objective clustering protocol for single-molecule data: A lifetime vs. intensity study: Discussion

 \subsection{QD 605}

-We used QDs as a benchmarking sample, as it is widely used in photoblinking studies.
+We used QDs as a benchmarking sample, as they are widely used in photoblinking studies.
 In general, the blinking behavior of QDs is heavily influenced by factors such as their core composition \cite{palstra2021python}, shell thickness \cite{efros2016origin}, and the excitation power.
 These parameters influence the number and stability of accessible quasi-stable lifetime--intensity states.
 QD 605, used for the current study, has a CdSe core tuned to emit around 605 nm and capped with a thin ZnS shell with a thickness of $<2$ nm.
 Light absorption arises from excitonic transitions in the CdSe core, with multiple higher-energy transitions giving rise to significant broadening of the absorption toward the blue.
 The ZnS shell is transparent in this range and primarily serves to passivate any surface states and confine carriers.
 QDs with relatively thin shells generally follow Type-A blinking behavior \cite{efros2016origin}, which is driven by Auger recombination, i.e., recombination of an electron-hole pair that involves transfer of the energy to a different charge carrier instead of photon emission.
 This Type-A blinking is, therefore, associated with blinking from a lower-intensity, short-lifetime state (state 1) to a higher-intensity, longer-lifetime state (state 2), and hence the two states show a linear relation between the lifetime and intensity, in line with Figure \ref{QdotGroupclustering}C. The high density of the Auger-dominated state 1 arises because these datapoints occupy a narrow region in lifetime--intensity space, making the population appear tighter.
+The results of the clustering protocol applied to the QD data indicated that two clusters were optimal (see Fig. \ref{QdotGroupclustering}E), and the weighted single-molecule average lifetime was found to be $7.3 \, \pm4.6 \,\text{ns}$.
+Ref. \cite{grecco2004ensemble} reports QD 605 lifetimes to be in the range of $10-20$ ns depending on excitation power and other experimental conditions, while the bulk (solution-phase) lifetime was measured as $6.3\pm 1.2 \, \text{ns}$ in Ref. \cite{bhuckory2016evaluating}.
+Our experimental conditions were similar to those in the latter study, with QDs dispersed, no oxygen scavengers or additional additives such as glycerol used.
+Therefore, our measured average lifetime is in good agreement with the bulk value.
+The relatively high uncertainty in our lifetime arises primarily from the statistically small size of the dataset and the heterogeneity of the SM events.
+To fully establish the exact number of relevant states for this QD sample, one would have to systematically compare the switching dynamics and blinking behavior for different choices of the cluster number.
+Nevertheless, the two-cluster fitting is sufficient based on the switching dynamics (switching rates and frequencies) between these two clusters, which indicates a strong reversible blinking mechanism.